Rishvy/textSummarizer/README.md

-# End-to-End Text Summarization Project
+# End-to-End Text Summarization NLP Project

 This project implements a complete **Text Summarization** pipeline using **Hugging Face Transformers** and **Deep Learning** models.
 It includes **data processing, model training, evaluation, and deployment** with AWS and CI/CD integration.